josedaniel/git_tool/README.md

-git_tool
+Git Tool
 ========

 A tool to easily git from the browser.
-For use in your personal dev server.
+Use it in your personal dev server.